DioxusLabs/docsite/docs-src/en/cookbook/platforms/fullstack/index.md

 - Communicating between a server and a client

 This guide will teach you everything you need to know about how to use the utilities in Dioxus fullstack to create amazing fullstack applications.

+> In addition to this guide, you can find more examples of full-stack apps and information about how to integrate with other frameworks and desktop renderers in the [dioxus-fullstack examples directory](https://github.com/DioxusLabs/dioxus/tree/master/packages/server/examples).